AdrianoWanderlingh/Ant_Tracking/Scripts/README.md

 _Note: I'm currently moving to a new, clean, GitHub repo so part of the code is found in `/Ant_Tracking`_

-## C. Adapt Outputs to Plug it into Nathalie Stroeymeyt Modified Post-processing and Analysis Pipeline 🔌
+## C. Adapt Outputs to Plug it into Stroeymeyt et al., 2018 Modified Pipeline 🔌

 - Example files are in `Seagate\ Portable\ Disk` or in `DISK4` (Ask Adriano) or, for the original files, in `New Passport` (Ask Nathalie)